knewyousir/HW-session-10/readme.md

 }
 ```

-Remember to bind it in the constructor:
+Bind it in the constructor:

 ```js
 constructor() {